 Good business ideas stem from what people excel at and what they enjoy doing.
 Plans consider costs, potential customers, routes to market and growth.
 It’s a shame that so few business plans get an airing on the show, but it’s great when they finally do.

-And here’s a guide to doing it properly
+And here’s a guide to writing a business plan.

 4) The eventual winner will have a very uneven relationship